sendgrid/sendgrid-csharp/README.md

 1. Run CMD as administrator
 2. setx SENDGRID_API_KEY "YOUR_API_KEY"

-Here are few example to get and set API Keys programmatically:
+Here are a few examples to get and set API Keys programmatically:

 ```csharp
 # Get Environment Variable